How to Store Nicotine Pouches: Shelf Life, Freshness & Tips

 Shelf Life: How Long Do Nicotine Pouches Last?

 Nicotine pouches have a limited but predictable lifespan.
+For a deeper dive into duration and freshness across climates, see our guide on how long do nicotine pouches last.
 The freshness window depends on two factors: whether the tin is opened, and how well you store it.

 Unopened Tins